dwyl/learn-redux/README.md

 > Video: https://egghead.io/lessons/javascript-redux-the-single-immutable-state-tree

-The first thing to learn in Redux is that you are going to represent your whole application ("State") as a single JavaScript Object.
+The **first principal** to learn in Redux is that you are going to represent your whole application ("State") as a single JavaScript Object.
 All changes and mutations to the state in Redux are *explicit* so it is possible to keep track of all of them.